Learn how to leverage confirmation emails as a strategic advantage for your brand.

 Here are three of the most common triggers:

-- A visitor subscribes to your mailing list: subscription confirmation email
+- A visitor subscribes to your mailing list: When a visitor on your website signs up to be added to your mailing list, they’re sent a subscription confirmation email.

 On the receiving end, confirmation emails assure your prospects and customers that you’re listening, and that you’re taking action on their behalf.